 Kelly was magnificent.
 Although I was unconscious for five days or so due to complications, Kelly slept in the waiting room the entire time.
 She had dozens of family members organized for shifts after I was finally released from the ICU into the intermediate care unit.
 She kept socks on my feet as I asked her to not let me be cold (an artifact from my Army days) and gathered not a few hard looks from the ICU angels for it.

 The healing and rehab was long and difficult, and the details of Kelly's sacrifice over nearly seven years from diagnosis to transplant are so vast and all encompassing that they beguile description.
 But the results speak for themselves.

 The Power of a Strong Community of Support

-On April 13th, 2013, 10 months after transplant, "Stephen and Kelly Orloff" of "Team Penn Medicine" raised over 2000 dollars for the Gift of Life Donor Dash and ran the 5K race, finishing together.
+On April 13, 2013, 10 months after my lung transplant, Kelly and I, as part of Team Penn Medicine, raised more than $2,000 for the Gift of Life Donor Dash and ran the 5K race – finishing together.

-Her persistence, courage, fortitude, and refusal to surrender inspired me then and inspires me still.
+Her persistence, courage, fortitude and refusal to surrender inspired me then and inspires me still.
 And in case you are wondering, I came in at 45:44.
-I then turned around and went back to finish with my wife who was just a few yards behind as she had ORDERED me to run as fast as I could you to show her that it had been worth it – and I did.
+I then turned around and went back to finish with my wife who was just a few yards behind, as she had ORDERED me to run as fast as I could you to show her that it had been worth it – and I did.

 That is what it is like to have a wife like Kelly.